 I do love rectangular worktop desks.
-They are stylish, aesthetically pleasing, elegant and durable too.
+They are stylish, aesthetically pleasing, elegant, and durable too.
 The perfect desk will certainly help you to get things done.

 Comfy and Stylish Desk Chair

-If you already have a perfect desk, why not investing in a comfy desk chair?
+If you already have a perfect desk, why not invest in a comfy desk chair?
 After all, that is going to be the place you will spend most of your time during the week and on the weekends.